flxm/ioBroker.netio/README.md

 Koukaam NETIO adapter. created by FeLIX

-Support Devices: NETIO 230A/B/C/CS

 ![Device](admin/netio230.png)

+This adapter allows remotely controlling the ports of an IP socket switch.
+Using polling, the remote state is also synchronized when sockets are operated directly on the device.

+Supported devices: NETIO 230A/B/C/CS

 ## Changelog

 ### 0.0.1
-* (FeLIX) initial release
+* initial release

 ### 0.0.2
 * polling support